 If you are under 59 years of age, you can get the same package of support as all other undergraduates but your household income will be assessed based on yours or your partner’s income and not that of your parents.

 If you already have a degree, unfortunately you are not entitled to apply for government loan other than for specific vocational subjects such as teaching, social work, medicine, healthcare or dentistry.
-However, there are literally thousands of smaller charities and trusts in the UK which offer grants for educational or welfare purposes.
+Funding a second degree can be harder, however, there are literally thousands of smaller charities and trusts in the UK which offer grants for educational or welfare purposes.
 Each one will have its own specific criteria and you will need to identify those for which you might be eligible.
 As part of our member benefits package, you can access an external database of over 3,500 charities and trusts which offer educational related grants.

-There are also an increasing number of scholarships available which are being offered for mature students, mostly for first time students.
+There are also an increasing number of scholarships and grant funding for mature students which are being offered, mostly for first time students.
 Here are some examples.

 Mature Students Scholarship